aswinbala96/SDIProjectWebsite/README.md

-SDI Proejct website built using the basics HTML5/CSS3, Bootstrap 4, Start Bootstrap - Landing Page Template, and further resources and hosted on Github Pages!
+SDI Project website built using the basics HTML5/CSS3, Bootstrap 4, Start Bootstrap - Landing Page Template, and further resources and hosted on Github Pages!
 Check it out at sdiutwente.github.io!